-The IAI Conference of the Parties (CoP) at its 7th meeting, held from which was held from 27 to 28 July 2000 in Merida, Mexico, adopted this document, which constitutes the official policy of the IAI concerning Conflict of Interest and Standards of Conduct when making funding and budget decisions on proposals and administration of IAI awards.
-Recommended procedures are also given regarding the limitations which IAI may place on IAI personnel participation with IAI-sponsored institutions before, during and after their involvement with the IAI.
+The IAI Conference of the Parties (CoP) at its 7th meeting, held from which was held from 27 to 28 July 2000 in Merida, Mexico, approved adopted this document, which constitutes the official policy of the IAI concerning Conflict of Interest situations and recommends Standards of Conduct when making funding and budget decisions on proposals and administration of IAI awards.
+Recommended procedures are also given regarding the limitations the which service with the IAI may place on IAI personnel participation with IAI-sponsored institutions before, during and after their involvement with the IAI.

-The 27th meeting of Conference of the Parties adopted the revisions to this document recommended by the Scientific Advisory Committee (SAC), the Science-Policy Advisory Committee (SPAC) and the IAI Directorate.
+The 27th meeting of Conference of the Parties adopted the revisions to this document recommended by the Scientific Advisory Committee (SAC) and the IAI Directorate.